FIU’s FBLA-PBL chapter ranked second best in the nation.

 Ninth Place: Emerging Business Issues

 Obtaining the President’s Level:

 “We broke barriers and records at the conference,” said Yanyn San Luis (BA ’10), who serves as chapter advisor.
-“The hard work and dedication of these undergraduate students has brought honor to FIU.”Tags: College of Business, FIU, FIU Business, Florida International University, Student Organizations, Yanyn San Luis
+“The hard work and dedication of these undergraduate students has brought honor to FIU.”Tags: College of Business, FIU, FIU College of Business, Florida International University, Student Organizations, Yanyn San Luis

 Is this your first time here?
 Subscribe to our